Posts Tagged ‘Storytelling’

 Search for the ideas

 As these scenes first occurred to me, they seemed isolated.
-Now, by looking for ideas, I recognize the way crowds worked in my mind.
+Now, by looking for continuity, I recognize the way crowds worked in my mind.
 I had always been fascinated by mobs in history.
 Now I could see that my academic curiosity was really about me.
-I was constantly looking for the balance between my desire to be inside a crowd, and my desire to be completely alone.
+I was constantly looking for the balance between my desire to be inside a crowd, and my desire to be alone.

 My Coming of Age was beset by this tension.
 In high school, I started out as a nerd, very much alone.
-Then at the university, I jumped in to crowds, deeper and deeper, until I felt stripped of my sense of individuality.
+Then at the university, I jumped in to crowds, deeper and deeper, until I felt stripped of my individuality.
 I lost my momentum and collapsed back into myself.
 Now, to collect the events and find a conclusion, I need to show how a more balanced understanding of groups redeemed me, filled me, and brought me back to life.

-These anecdotes have not yet formed a story, but now I see the thoughts that link one to the next, providing the seeds of an emotionally authentic and hopefully powerful tale, transforming isolated bits of memory into a story that will hold a reader’s attention from beginning to end.
+These anecdotes have not yet formed a story, but now I feel the dramatic tension that links one to the next, providing the seeds of an emotionally authentic and hopefully powerful tale, transforming isolated bits of memory into a story that will hold a reader’s attention from beginning to end.

 Writing Prompt